Australia shares to open higher; NZ slightly up

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Dec 1 Australian shares are likely to rise on Thursday, extending the 2.3 percent gain in November, as OPEC's agreement to cut production lifts oil prices and financials track U.S. bank stocks.
-Oil prices jumped more than 10 percent to the highest in a month after OPEC agreed to cut production by around 1.2 million barrels per day (bpd), or over 3 percent, from January.
-Overnight, two major U.S. indexes, the Dow and the S&P 500, rose to record intraday highs, driven by energy and bank stocks.
-The local share price index futures rose 0.3 percent, or 18 points to 5,460, a 19.5-point premium to the underlying S&P/ASX 200 index close.
-The benchmark closed 0.3 percent lower on Wednesday.
-New Zealand's benchmark S&P/NZX 50 index was marginally up at 6,902.23 in early trade.
-For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Suhail Hassan Bhat in Bengaluru; Editing by Alison Williams)
+Nov 16 - Australian shares are set to open higher on Wednesday after a positive lead from Wall Street, with oil prices having risen 6 percent during trading.
+Oil prices surged on renewed expectations that OPEC will agree later this month to reduce a global supply glut.
+Local share price index futures rose 0.5 percent, or 28 points, to 5,352, a 25.8-point premium to the underlying S&P/ASX 200 index close.
+The benchmark fell 0.37 percent on Tuesday.
+New Zealand's benchmark S&P/NZX 50 index rose marginally at 2108 GMT.
+For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Geo Tharappel in Bengaluru; Editing by Gareth Jones)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan